-- ACLs-of the form we discussed-are not very usable - Most people get them wrong - However, we see them everywhere, including Facebook - Our experiments show that most people get the Facebook privacy settings wrong
+- ACLs, including this one, are not very usable - Most people get them wrong - However, we see them everywhere, including Facebook for privacy settings - Our experiments show that most people get the Facebook privacy settings wrong

 Passwords

 - They seem easy...

 - Users understand them

 - (Supposedly) minimal maintenance costs

 - However...
 We all know passwords are guessable